Latin America Vacations

 Topes de Collantes / Trinidad

 This morning, we travel into the national park of Topes de Collantes located in the Escambray Mountains.
 Coffee from Topes is only known by a few, but fetches more than $25 per pound internationally.
 A local coffee grower hosts you to learn about his life in Cuba and includes a traditionally brewed sample of his delicious coffee.
 Topes is known for its numerous bird species, scenic hikes, and waterfalls that canvas the national park.
 Depending on your comfort level, your guide will arrange a morning hike through the tropical forest to one of the region’s waterfalls.
 Bring along a swimsuit if you’d like to take a dip in the pool below the falls.
 Lunch today will be in a rustic paladar located in the national park, serving traditional Cuba food.
-After lunch, there’s time to visit an unexpected museum that is full of paintings that were seized during that nationalization of Cuba following the 1959 revolution.
 Return to Trinidad late afternoon where you have time to relax and refresh in your accommodations.
 Enjoy a cocktail at La Casona as the sun sets to reflect on the day and look forward to the evening ahead.
 Dinner this evening is included at a paladar featuring traditional Cuban cuisine.
 The location is perfect for those who wish to join your guide after dinner for live music and dancing at Casa de la Musica, Trinidad’s open-air entertainment venue.
 For the art lover, we also recommend visiting the thought-provoking El Gato Negro gallery, open until 9:00 PM.
 This gallery showcases the best of local artists, both established and emerging.

-Trinidad / Playa Giron / Palpite / Havana
+Trinidad / Zapata Swamps National Park / Havana

 About La Reserva B&B